Ferocious storm in Europe kills 8, causes travel disruptions

 In the Czech Republic, more than 40,000 households remained without electricity Tuesday morning, down from some 300,000 on Monday afternoon.
 Around 20 train routes were still blocked because of fallen trees on the track.
 Only one flight from Amsterdam was canceled Tuesday, Prague’s international airport said.

-John Leicester in Paris; Vanessa Gera in Warsaw, Poland; Karl Janicek in Prague; and Jan M. Olsen from Copenhagen, Denmark.
+John Leicester in Paris; Vanessa Gera in Warsaw, Poland; Karel Janicek in Prague; and Jan M. Olsen in Copenhagen, Denmark.